MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ## Example of Taskbar layout

-After completing the below steps to setup/configure your Surface Hub 2 for Windows 10 Professional or Enterprise, we recommend you utilize pinning your most used applications to the Taskbar for a quick one-touch launch of each application.
+After completing the below steps to setup/configure your Surface Hub 2 for Windows 10 or Windows 11 Pro/Enterprise, we recommend you utilize pinning your most used applications to the Taskbar for a quick one-touch launch of each application.
 Below is an example of what your taskbar could look like:

  ![Taskbar layout.](images/taskblyt.png)
 ### Update installed apps